jamwaffles/jamwaffles.github.io/content/ethercrab-0.4.md

     accesses, need to use `addr_of!()` everywhere or make your own setters/getters
   - `packed_struct` works too but you have to be careful with the bit/byte indexing around little endian data.

+# Honourable mentions

+## Multiple EtherCAT frames can now be sent in one Ethernet frame

+If two or more EtherCAT frames needed to be sent at once, EtherCrab 0.3.x would send these in two separate Ethernet frames.
+This is inefficient and became an issue when DC support was added.
+DC requires a sync frame to be sent alongside the PDI, and in 0.3.x this means doubling the network overhead.

+EtherCrab 0.4 now sends this sync frame next to the PDI frame, reducing overhead and improving performance.

+There are other places in EtherCrab that don't yet use this functionality, but they're less performance sensitive than the application process data cycle.

 # Conclusion